RGReeTy/travel_agency/README.md

 Application localization Russian / English.

 ##When writing the project, the following technologies were used:
-Java, JSP, JSTL, HTML, CSS, Javascript, Ajax, MySQL
+Java, JSP, JSTL, HTML, CSS, Bootstrap, Javascript, Ajax, MySQL

 ##Functionality
 The functionality differs for different categories of users.
 However, "administrator" and "manager" are also "user".